Every State, Ranked by How Miserable Its Winters Are

 38. North Carolina

 Other than in the northern reaches of the state, Nevada’s generally pretty well protected from the worst aspects of winter.
 However, it is NOT protected from packs of bros descending on it for Super Bowl weekend (Chad only gets married once, right guys?!), then getting unruly with the staff at the Hard Rock because they expected the pool to be open even though it’s actually only like 49 degrees out.
-Then Brett (Chad’s best man) ends up drinking 12 vodka tonics too many and picks a fight with some guy who seemed small but turned out to be a flyweight UFC fighter and shit just got ugly.

 The panhandle tends to experience the most cold (hey, just like an actual pan!), and the rest of the state typically has at least one serious snow or ice beating per winter, though they typically don’t linger too long.
 Bonus: on colder days, locals can humor each other with clever lines about the wind sweeping down the plain.
 Actually, nobody does that.
 But they don’t have to, because things are, more often than not, OK.